sarmadiali98/ReLico/README.md

 Expected result:

 - the Java/Maven build succeeds,
-- the ReLico compiler processes the `.rebeca` files under `benchmarks/`,
+- the compiler processes the `.rebeca` files under `benchmarks/`,
 - generated `.lf` files appear under `compiledLF/` or `CompiledLF/`.

-### Path 3: Verifier benchmark smoke test
+### Verifier benchmark smoke test

 This checks one representative benchmark through both verifier workflows:

-- `AircraftDoor` through the Timed Rebeca/RMC workflow, and
+- `AircraftDoor` through the Timed Rebeca/RMC workflow,
 - `AircraftDoor.lf` through the Lingua Franca/Uclid/Z3 workflow.

 The RMC jar is not included in this repository because it is an external tool.
 Before running this path, download `rmc-2.14.jar` and place it at: